Disney's Aladdin (SNES video game): Re-release

-The SNES version of the game was included alongside The Jungle Book, The Lion King, and the Virgin Games version of Aladdin as part of Disney Classic Games Collection: Aladdin, The Lion King, and The Jungle Book, an updated release of Disney Classic Games: Aladdin and The Lion King, which was set for release for the Nintendo Switch, PlayStation 4, Windows, and Xbox One on November 9, 2021 before being delayed until November 23.
+The SNES version of the game was included alongside The Jungle Book, The Lion King and the Genesis version of Aladdin as part of Disney Classic Games Collection: Aladdin, The Lion King, and The Jungle Book, an updated release of Disney Classic Games: Aladdin and The Lion King, which was set for release for the Nintendo Switch, PlayStation 4, Windows and Xbox One on November 9, 2021, before being delayed until November 23.
 Those who purchased the original Disney Classic Games release are also able to purchase the game and The Jungle Book as downloadable content.